Skip to main content

 Integrating innovative TECHnologies along the value Chain to improve small ruminant welfARE management

-Although precision livestock farming (PLF) and innovative digital technologies (DT) are widely adopted in management of high-value animals, they have not yet been applied in species where animals are considered to have a lower individual value or less economic interest as is the case in small ruminants (SR).
-This is despite the very significant welfare and production efficiency advantages that can be achieved by applying PLF and DT in these contexts.
+Although precision livestock farming (PLF) and innovative digital technologies (DT) are widely adopted in management of high-value animals, this is not the case for small ruminants (SR), despite the very significant welfare and production efficiency advantages that can be achieved by applying PLF and DT in these contexts.
 Animal welfare is about the individual sum of suffering or pleasure that accrues to the individual over the course of its life.
 SR, however, are often managed as a group and only average welfare state might be considered.
 A PLF approach to welfare management in SR could allow the individual animal to be identified within the group, so that nutrition, health care or other welfare aspects can be individualized and managed.

 1. Prioritise SR welfare issues in a spectrum of systems and conditions.